 Table 1.2-1 S teps for integrated Design Approach for Storm Water Control and Impact Mitigation Step 2: Water Quality Protection Achieved using one or a combination of the following options: (1) Reduce imperviousness by using Site Design Practices; (2) Provide approved community storm water pollution prevention programs/activities as designated in an approved TPDES Storm Water permit.
 Step 3: Streambank Protection Provide streambank protection from erosion due to increased storm water volumes and velocities caused by development using one of the following options: (1) Document acceptable downstream conditions; (2) Improve downstream conditions; (3) Maintain existing downstream conditions.
 Step 4: Flood Control Onsite : Minimize localized site flooding of streets, sidewalks, and properties by a combination of on-site storm water controls and conveyance systems.
 These systems will be designed for the "streambank protection" and "conveyance" storm event frequencies.
 Depending upon their location, function, and the requirements of the local jurisdiction, the full build-out 100-year storm event is to be conveyed on-site such that no resulting habitable structural flooding occurs.
-Downstream : Based on the downstream assessment, manage downstream flood impacts caused by the increase of storm water discharges from the development using one of the following options: (1) Document acceptable downstream conditions; (2) Improve downstream conditions; (3) Maintain existing downstream conditions; (4) Maintain existing on-site control, downstream protection, floodplain management, and/or other mitigation measures.
+Downstream : Based on the downstream assessment, manage downstream flood impacts caused by the increase of storm water discharges from the development using one of the following options: (1) Document acceptable downstream conditions; (2) Improve downstream conditions; (3) Maintain existing downstream conditions; (4) Maintain existing on-site conditions.
+Flood impact reduction may be achieved by a combination of on-site control, downstream protection, floodplain management, and/or other mitigation measures.